Should You Go In A Hot Tub With A Fever?

 Is It OK To Go In The Hot Tub While Sick?

-It’s not OK to go in the hot tub while sick.
+It’s not OK to go in the back should you go in a hot tub with a fever while sick.
 You’ll only make yourself feel worse.

 The high humidity and heat in a hot tub will worsen your congestion and make it difficult to breathe.

 The steam will also irritate your throat and lungs, further aggravating your illness.
-So it’s best to stay out of the hot tub until you’re feeling better.
+So it’s best to stay out of the hot tubs, until you’re feeling better.

 Helps with pain relief and improves healing process